How to Start an LLC in Colorado

 Starting an LLC in Colorado requires choosing a business name, designating a registered agent, and filing Articles of Organization with the Colorado Secretary of State ($50) online.
 Once you file, your LLC will be approved instantly, but you’ll need to take a few more steps to get it ready to do business.

-Create a Colorado LLC in 5 Steps:
+Create a CO LLC in 5 Steps:

 Step 1: Name Your Colorado LLC

 You’ll need a business name that meets Colorado’s rules (found in C.R.S.
 7-90-601).
+These rules are summarized below, along with some other naming considerations:

 Can an LLC go by a different name in Colorado?

-Yes.
-If you use a different business name than the one on your formation documents, that name is called a trade name or “doing business as” name.
-In Colorado, trade names do not have to be unique—while you can’t use the same name as another registered business entity, you can use a trade name that another business is using as a trade name.
+While you can’t use the same name as another registered business entity, you can use a trade name that another business is using as a trade name.
 Any LLC using a trade name needs to file a Statement of Trade Name of a Reporting Entity online with the Colorado Secretary of State.

-Step 2: Choose a Registered Agent
+Step 2: Choose a Colorado Registered Agent

 The next step in preparing to file your LLC is finding a Colorado registered agent.
 This is an individual or company tasked with receiving legal mail on behalf of your business in person and getting that mail to you ASAP.